Skip to main content

 PhD, Psychology, University of Illinois at Chicago, 2010

-For 2022–23, Perry is on leave at the Center for Advanced Study in the Behavioral Sciences at Stanford University, where she is the SAGE Sara Miller McCune Fellow.
+In 2022–23, Perry was on leave at the Center for Advanced Study in the Behavioral Sciences (CASBS) at Stanford University, where she was the SAGE Sara Miller McCune Fellow.
+She is a Research Affiliate at CASBS, co-directing the Summer Institute on Diversity.
 Perry has received funding from the National Institute of Child Health and Human Development, the National Heart, Lung, and Blood Institute, and the National Institute on Minority Health and Health Disparities.
-Her research has been published in Psychological Science, the Journal of Experimental Social Psychology, Proceedings of the National Academy of Sciences, Social Science and Medicine, and Personality and Social Psychology Bulletin.
+Her research has been published in Psychological Science, Developmental Psychology, Proceedings of the National Academy of Sciences, Social Science and Medicine, and Annual Review of Psychology.

 Current Research